munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 certain kinds of statements.
 Maybe you can only call them on line numbers that are prime.

-What matters is that, if you decide to make a function red, everyone using your API will want to spit in your coffee and/or deposit some even less savory fluids in it.
+What matters is that if you decide to make a function red, everyone using your API will want to spit in your coffee and/or deposit some even less savory fluids in it.

 The obvious solution then is to *never* use red functions.
 Just make everything blue and you're back to the sane world where all functions have the same color, which is equivalent to them all having no color, which is equivalent to our language not being entirely stupid.

-Alas, the sadistic language designers&mdash;and we all know all programming language designers are sadists, don't we?&mdash;jabbed one final thorn in our
+Alas, the sadistic language designers -- and we all know all programming language designers are sadists, don't we? -- jabbed one final thorn in our side:
-side:

 **5. Some core library functions are red.**